-Names of the components Provision under Saksham Anganwadi and Poshan 2.0 Posh an 2.0 1.
-SNP (i) Children (6 months to 72 months) Rs.8.00 per child per day (subject to issue of notification by the (ii)Severely Malnourished Children (6 months - 72 Rs.12.00 per child per day months) respective States/UTs) (iii) Pregnant women and Lactating mothers Rs.9.8 beneficiary per day 50 per Nutrition For Adolescent Girls [(14-18 years of age] Adolescent Girls in the age group of 14-18 years: Rs.9.50 per beneficiary per day for 300 days in a ye Aspirational Districts and NE States as Take-Home Anga nwadi General 3.
+Names of the Provision under Saksham Anganwadi and Poshan 2.0 components Posh an 2.0 1.
+SNP (i) Children (6 months to 72 months) Rs.8.00 per ch nild per day (subject to issue of notification by the (ii)Severely Malnourished Children (6 months - 72 Rs.12.00 per child per day months) respective States/UTs) (iii) Pregnant women and Lactating mothers Rs.9.5 beneficiary per day 50 per Nutrition For Adolescent Girls [(14-18 years of age] Adolescent Girls in the age group of 14-18 years: Rs.9.50 per beneficiary per day for 300 days in a ye Aspirational Districts and NE States as Take-Home Anga nwadi General 3.
 Honorarium AWW - Rs.4,500/- p.m.
 AWW (Mini-AWC) - Rs.3,500/- p.m.
 AWH - Rs.2,250/- p.m.
-Payment of honorarium to AWWs/AWHs is at the following sharing ratio between Centre and States/UTs: States & UTs (with legislature) 60:40 8 NE &3 Himalayan States and UT of J&K 90:10 UTs (without Legislature) 100:00 4.
-Salary Payment of salaries only to DPOs & 1 Statistical Assistant each at District Level, CDPOs & 1 Statistical Assistant each at Project
+Payment of honorarium to AWWs/AWHs is at the for sharing ratio between Centre and States/UTs: ollowing cost States & UTs (with legislature) 60:40 8 NE &3 Himalayan States and UT of J&K 90:10 UTs (without Legislature) 100:00 4.
+Salary Payment of salaries only to DPOs & 1 Statistical As District Level, CDPOs & 1 Statistical Assistant each

-Names of the Provision under Saksham Anganwadi and Poshan 2.0 components Level and Supervisors (1 each for 25 main AWCs) ) at the following cost sharing ratio between Centre and States/UTs: States & UTs (with legislature) 25:75 8 NE &3 Himalayan States and UT of J&K 90:10 UTs (without Legislature) 100:00 No post has been curtailed under the programme.
-Only the Ce support to States for posts has been reduced.
-The existing p under ICDS/Anganwadi Services would continue Project/District/State level but would be funded from the S budget.
+Names of the Provision under Saksham Anganwadi and Poshan 2.0 components Level and Supervisors (1 each for 25 main AWCs) at the following cost sharing ratio between Centre and States/UTs : States & UTs (with legislature) 25:75 8 NE &3 Himalayan States and UT of J&K 90:10 UTs (without Legislature) 100:00 No post has been curtailed under the programme.
+Only the Central support to States for posts has been reduced.
+The existing posts under ICDS/Anganwadi Services would continue at Project/District/State level but would be funded from the State budget.
 5. Insurance PMJJBY @Rs.330/- per annum per beneficiary.
 PMSBY @Rs.12/- per annum per beneficiary.
 Modified AKBY for life cover with premium @ Rs.2 200/- per annum per beneficiary.
-As per prescribed cost sharing ratio between State (including Rs.3,000/- per AWC once in 5 year and Rs.
-1,000 annum for 4 years. /- per AWC per Training/Skilling of AWW) (2 lakh AWCs would be covered under Saksham A 40000 AWCs per year.
-Therefore, fund for ECCE • would not be released under ECCE component).
-IOI THESE AVICS Anga nwadi Infrastructure Construction of AWC Buildings under Convergence with MGNREGA @ Rs.12.00 lakh per AWC out of which Rs.8.00 provided under MGNREGS, Rs.2.00 lakh under 15 other untied funds) and Rs.2.00 lakh by MWCD shared between Centre and States/UTs in the sharing ratio 5 th FC funds (any per AWC to be Construction of AWC in hilly and difficult terrain with cold climate and sparse population In remote, hilly and difficult terrain where th Anganwadi children due to sparse population, State reducing the covered area and to make pre-engir of 450 sq feet with pre-fabricated puff and steel fr es shall consider neered structure
+As per prescribed cost sharing ratio between State es/ UTs 6. (including Rs.3,000/- per AWC once in 5 year and Rs.
+1,000 annum for 4 years. /- per AWC per , (2 lakh AWCs would be covered under Saksham A 40000 AWCs per year.
+Therefore, fund for ECCE would not be released under ECCE component). • Anga nwadi Infrastructure 7. a Construction of AWC Buildings under Convergence with MGNREGA @ Rs.12.00 lakh per AWC out of which Rs.8.00 provided under MGNREGS, Rs.2.00 lakh under 15 other untied funds) and Rs.2.00 lakh by MWCD shared between Centre and States/UTs in the sharing ratio 5 th FC funds (any per AWC to be 7 b hilly and difficult terrain In remote, hilly and difficult terrain where the Anganwadi children due to sparse population, State reducing the covered area and to make pre-enging of 450 sq feet with pre-fabricated puff and steel from the covered area and to make pre-enging the covered area and to make pre-enging the covered area and to make pre-enging the covered area and the covered area. es shall consider neered structure